 At that time, I also worked as a comic art teacher at libraries, art galleries and schools, and also as the teacher for the summer course at Serieskolan in Malmö 2007-2009.

 In spring 2010, my childrens manga Mjau! got published by Kabusa Böcker.
 It is a 4-book series about two kittens (portrayed as children) playing around, going on picnic, hunting ghosts and getting new friends.
-I finally debuted in the Swedish comic scene, and as one of few manga artist, which is both fun and a bit sad.
+The manga has since then been published in Portugal, Germany and the US.

 In fall 2010, my manga “A Song For Elise” got translated into German and published by Tokyopop, with the title Ein Lied für Elise.
 At that time I was also illustrating the Swedish children books series Häxfolket by Jo Salmson, published by Bonnier Carlsen.

 Between 2013-2015, I made my genderflipped fantasy manga Sword Princess Amaltea, which was published in 3 volumes by Swedish publisher Kolik Förlag.
 It has since then been released in Italy, Germany, Czech Republic and the US.

 In Spring 2018, I finished my latest manga, Sjöjungfrun Minna och den hemliga vännen, an aquarelle colored manga for young readers.